ZinoviiZ/DevChallenge2017Qualification/README.md

 With that project I've passed qualification round in backend nomination and have been chosen Middle-Senior category.</br>
 https://devchallenge.it/

+## DevChallenge
+All-Ukrainian software development championship among junior, middle and senior programmers.
+The championship takes place in 3 stages: Qualification, Semifinal and offline Finals in Kyiv.
+Participants compete in eleven nominations in three directions: Web, Mobile, Game.
+Each nomination has 2 categories: Pro (Senior, Middle-to-Senior) and Standard (Middle, Junior-to-Middle).
+At the final, the tasks were from the partner Amazon.

 # Run application
 Application is deployed on Heroku (wait until the heroku server starts)
 ```cmd